-A primary goal of Rehack is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
+Rehack's primary goal is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religious affiliation.

-We invite all those who participate in Rehack to help us create safe and positive experiences for everyone.
+We invite all those who participate in Rehack to help us create a safe and positive experience for everyone.

-A supplemental goal of this Code of Conduct is to increase open source citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.
+A supplemental goal of this Code of Conduct is to promote open source citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.

-If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we want to know.
+If you notice someone who is making an extra effort to ensure our community is welcoming, friendly, and encouraging, we’d like to know!

 The following behaviors are considered harassment and are unacceptable within our community: